Loads a PDF from disk, from a URL, or from an in-memory byte

 Details

-Two input forms are supported.
-Pass path to load from disk
+Two input forms are supported:

-source must be provided.
+Exactly one of path or source must be provided.

 Examples